 The 17 projects being delivered will each require the development of a Green Book compliant business case which will need to be locally assured.
-To undertake this role the Discover Ashfield Board has set up a Towns Fund sub-group which will follow this Local Assurance Framework and government guidance to assure the business cases.
+To undertake this role the Discover Ashfield Board has set up a Funding sub-group which will follow this Local Assurance Framework and government guidance to assure the business cases.

-Once government has approved the summary of the business cases projects will commence delivery.
 Delivery of individual projects and the wider Town Investment Plan will continue to be overseen by the Town Deal Board.